 - 1. All track users are equally important, and need to be catered for within the track network - 2.
 The track network will be collaboratively managed between Council, landowners, other stakeholders and users - 3.
-Sensitive areas of high biodiversity, ecosystem, landscape or geological value are protected from adverse impacts from any proposed new tracks or upgrades of existing tracks - 4.
-Tracks are to be planned, designed, sustainably managed and promoted in accordance with national standards and best practice - 5.
-The Track Hierarchy and Grading is consistent with national standards and managed to comply with these standards - 6.
-There is respect between track users through adherence to Nelson's Front Country Off-road Track Users Code of Conduct - 7.
+Sensitive areas of high cultural, biodiversity, ecosystem, landscape, archaeological or geological value are protected from adverse impacts; indigenous diversity is at least maintained through good decision-making regarding any proposed new tracks, upgrades or retirement of existing tracks - 4.
+Demand for additional tracks will be balanced with the finite whenua resource available in the city and recognises that at some point the extent of the track network will be complete, with a shift of focus to balance of track grades and substitution - 5.
+Tracks are to be planned, designed, sustainably managed and promoted in accordance with national standards, appropriate consenting processes and sector best practice6 - 6.
+The Track Hierarchy and Grading is consistent with national standards and managed to comply with these standards7 - 7.
+There is respect between track users through adherence to Nelson's Front Country Off-road Track Users Code of Conduct - 8.
 The track network's management will be underpinned by a robust evidence base.